CaptainJacksRum/CaptainJacksRum/README.md

 ୨୧ Jack • Hermes • Poseidon • Dionysus
 She/Her「」 13-16

 HIIII!!
 I'm Jack!
 Assuming you came from PonyTown, as this is a PonyTown only Github, PLEASE INT!!!
 I'm very social unless tired or in a bad mood which is rare.
-You'll catch me either in the Greek Mythology or Hazbin area
+You'll catch me either in the Greek Mythology or Hellaverse area.
+If you ever see me in the Hell area, Charlies IWC

 Interests/Likes: Pirates of the Caribbean, Forsaken, How to Train Your Dragon, Percy Jackson, EPIC the musical, Hamilton, Arcane, The Amazing Digital Circus, Hazbin Hotel, Helluva Boss, MHA/BNHA, the Rolling Stones, Black Sabbath, Morgan Wallen, the beach, dogs, blue, the ocean, cosplaying (+ more)